 Your post-treatment care will also depend on the type of sedation used.
 Most people who choose inhaled sedation are generally able to drive themselves home once the effects of the gas have worn off.
 This is because nitrous oxide is only effective while it is being actively inhaled and has no residual effects.

-However, those who choose oral or IV sedation will need to have a driver present to take them home after the procedure.
+However, those who choose oral sedation will need to have a driver present to take them home after the procedure.
 Additionally, it is recommended to take it easy for the rest of the day and have someone monitor you for at least 24 hours after your procedure.
 As a general rule, the deeper the level of sedation, the more involved the aftercare.
 Our office will also provide you with specialized instructions depending on your procedure and the type of sedation used.

 For the best sedation dentistry in Raleigh, schedule a consultation with Dr. Dalzell of Raleigh Endodontics today!